 You see images on computers all the time.
 Here we will look behind the curtain, seeing how images are put together.
 What looks like a whole image to us, in the computer is a structure made of many little numbers.

-Here is an image of some yellow flowers:
+Here is a digital image of some yellow flowers:

 Zooming in on the upper left flower, we can see that it is actually made of many square "pixels", each showing one color.

 We will not work with individual x/y coordinates too much.
 You just need to appreciate that there is this x/y coordinate system, so that every pixel in an image has some x/y coordinate that identifies its location within the image grid.

-Sir Isaac Newton did the famous prism experiment, showing that white light is made up of a spectrum pure colored light.
+Sir Isaac Newton did the famous prism experiment in 1665, showing that white light is made up of a spectrum pure colored light.
 Here is a picture of the experiment on my floor.
 White sunlight is coming in from the left into the glass triangular prism which splits up the light.
 Coming out of the prism we have a continuous range of pure colors, and a few are picked out by name: red, orange, yellow, green, blue, indigo, violet (ROY G BIV).

 Funny story: why add "indigo" in there, instead of just leave it at blue?
 Reflecting the mysticism of his time, Newton felt the number of colors should match the number of planets, which at the time was seven (there is some debate about this theory of "indigo").
 It is hard to imagine how little they knew, how mysterious the operation of the world was compared to today.
 Of course who knows what we are ignorant of today that will be obvious in 100 years.